-My 600-lb Life: The Incredible Story Of The Assanti Brothers, Steven And Justin
+‘My 600-lb Life’: The Incredible Story Of The Assanti Brothers, Steven And Justin

 The Assanti brothers are still on their My 600-Lb Life journey and it’s unclear if they have enough motivation to continue making progress.

-The Assanti brothers – Steven and Justin – developed an addiction to food after their alcoholic mother neglected them.
-When Steven was 11-years-old and Justin only five-years-old, their mother would go out to nightclubs to drink all night and would leave food out for her sons.
+The Assanti brothers, Steven and Justin, developed an addiction to food after their alcoholic mother neglected them.
+When Steven was 11 years old and Justin only 5 years old, their mother would go out to nightclubs to drink all night and would leave food out for her sons.

 Steven and Justin then found comfort in food when their mother entered a relationship with a violent boyfriend.